-However for many, this blow to self-esteem is magnified by ongoing negative assessments throughout childhood.
-Even though your memory often blocks out the repetition of painful events, the more often you hear something or experience something, the more it shapes your sense of reality.
+However for many, this blow to self-esteem is magnified by ongoing negative assessments throughout your childhood.
+Even though your memory often blocks out the repetition of painful events, the more often you heard something or experienced something, the more it shapes your sense of identity.
 Now, it can be difficult to believe that you are capable, valuable and worthy of love if you only received messages telling you the opposite.
 This includes messages that come in the form of physical blows or sexual touch, as well as neglect to provide healthcare, clothing or adequate shelter when it was available.
 It takes 10 positive statements or actions to undo the effects from one negative comment or action.
 Sadly, often times that does not happen.
 Parents or older siblings are the primary offenders of these emotional or physical assaults.

 - Difficulty remembering your childhood.